 Does Cutting Lead to Suicide?

 Self-injury might look like suicidal behavior, but it actually isn’t.
 People who self-injure aren’t trying to kill themselves.
-They are trying to manage whatever emotional pain they are feeling.
+They’re trying to manage whatever emotional pain they are feeling.

-However, the behavior shows a depth of psychological suffering that could lead to a suicide attempt.
+However, cutting is a sign of deep psychological suffering that could lead to a suicide attempt.
 It should be taken seriously.

 The behavior is also dangerous because people who cut may hurt themselves more seriously than they mean to or develop infections from their wounds.